 The main externalities of air pollution include:

 - Economic Costs.
-They include a wide range of externalities like damage to property, superstructures and infrastructure and loss of productivity of people and crops.
-Acid rains (and depositions), smog and ozone pollution change the temporal scale during which investments on infrastructure can be amortized, their maintenance and replacement.
+They include a wide range of externalities like damage to property, superstructures and infrastructure, and loss of productivity of people and crops.
+Acid rains (and depositions), smog, and ozone pollution change the time scale during which investments in infrastructure can be amortized, their maintenance, and replacement.
 For instance, buildings that are often amortized over 20-30 years may lose from one to five years of useful life (depending on the materials involved) when progressively damaged by forms of oxidation.
-Historical structures (churches, monuments, etc.), tend to be located in heavy traffic central areas, are damaged by oxidation / demineralization and can have expensive restoration costs.
-A number of European cities are facing this problem, notably in England, France and Italy.
-Besides health costs, air pollution directly impacts on labor productivity force in terms of total people-hours with time lost at home, health facilities or attending for the care of others.
+Historical structures (churches, monuments, etc.), tend to be located in heavy traffic central areas, are damaged by oxidation/demineralization, and can have expensive restoration costs.
+A number of European cities have faced this problem, notably in England, France, and Italy, but this issue has substantially abated.
+Besides health costs, air pollution directly impacts on labor productivity force in terms of total people-hours with time lost at home, health facilities, or attending to the care of others.
 Crops and timber products are also directly affected by air pollutants, and losses may be expected in their yield.

 - Environmental Costs.
 They include general damage done to ecosystems through the atmosphere, except for what may be considered economically useful to human activities (like crops).
 Environmental costs are the most difficult, if possible, to assess in a comprehensive manner.
 It could refer to biological diversity and sustainability, which air pollutants have a high proficiency to affect.